What is a Breast Lift?

 The Short Scar Mastopexy

-The short scar mastopexy is a procedure that I do most commonly.
-Short scar mastopexy is a lollipop type scar with a scar around the nipple and a vertical scar.
+The short scar mastopexy is a breast lift technique that I do most commonly.
+Short scar mastopexy is a lollipop-type scar with a scar around the nipple and a vertical scar down to the breast crease.
 I no longer use horizontal scars.
-The advantages of a short scar procedure is that it produces a more cone shaped breast as opposed to a flat breast that is produced by over a horizontal scar.
-And because scars are always weak you have less weakening of the skin on the bottom of the breast and less bottoming out (falling) of the breast over time.
-The additional thing that I do to enhance longevity is to use the excess skin to create a sling under the breast to give additional support and shape.
+The advantages of a short scar procedure are that it produces a more cone breast shape as opposed to a flat breast that is produced by a horizontal scar.
+And because scars are always weak, you have less weakening of the skin on the bottom of the breast and less bottoming out (falling) of the breast over time.
+The additional thing that I do to enhance longevity is to use the excess skin or surrounding tissue to create a sling under the breast to give additional support and shape.

 I really appreciate Dr. Wendell Perry taking time to explain everything and to make me feel comfortable about all procedures ,there was no rush at my appointment and he was very knowledgeable.

-What is physically done during the surgery is the lollipop incisions are made, the skin is lifted away from the breast tissue, the breasts and nipple is moved back to the chest wall, sutures are used secure the breast tissue to the chest wall, sutures are used to create cleavage, dermal slang is placed and the wound is closed.
+What is physically done during the breast lift surgery is the lollipop incisions (sometimes known as a lollipop lift) are made, the skin is lifted away from the breast tissue, the breasts and nipple is moved back to the chest wall, sutures are used secure the tissue to the chest wall, and sutures are used to create cleavage.
+Dr. Perry will also reduce sagging breasts by removing excess skin and tightening the ligaments.

 Featured Procedure Video: